-5.14 School employees must:
+5.19.
+School employees must:

-- show the original DBS certificate to the school before they take up post or as soon as practicable afterwards, including for DBS re-checks - keep the Headteacher informed of progress if they are investigated and/or charged in connection with a criminal offence - tell their Headteacher immediately if they are convicted of any criminal offence, bound over, or cautioned about activities inside or outside work, including road traffic offences - 5.15 Employees are required to report any criminal activities by colleagues in the course of their employment.
+- show their up-to date valid original DBS certificate to the school before they take up post or as soon as practicable afterwards, including for Update Service registration and DBS renewals - Unless exempt by the Rehabilitation of Offenders Act 1974 (Exceptions) (Amendment) Order 1986, any criminal convictions, which occur while employed by the Council/school and which may affect the ability of staff to carry out their job, should be disclosed to the Headteacher or Chair of Governors.
+The purpose of this is not to prejudice employment but to safeguard the interests of the school, the Council and the employee. - keep the Headteacher informed of progress if they are investigated and/or charged in connection with a criminal offence - tell their Headteacher immediately if they are convicted of any criminal offence, bound over, or cautioned about activities inside or outside work, including road traffic offences - further information is also included in Duty to Disclose section - 5.20.
+Employees are required to report any criminal activities by colleagues in the course of their employment.